 How to find landlords who accept benefits

-You may be able to find landlords with affordable properties for tenants claiming benefits on:
+You may find landlords with affordable properties for people who claim benefits on:

 Some landlords advertise on social media groups and local online forums.

 Speak to your council

 Some councils have lists of private landlords who rent to tenants claiming benefits.

 The council must usually give you help to find somewhere if you get a section 21 notice or are facing homelessness.